richard9106/Project-5/Readme.md

     Value Proposition
     Describe what makes your business unique and why customers will choose you over competitors.

-    Example: "Iron Haven Fitness offers customized fitness plans, access to exclusive content, and a supportive community, all tailored to meet individual needs."
+    - "Iron Haven Fitness offers customized fitness plans, access to exclusive content, and a supportive community, all tailored to meet individual needs."

 3. ### Target Market